Defining Moments in Database HistorySun, Mar 19, 2017 in Databases

 I’ve thought of many necessary conditions for MySQL to flourish in 2000-2010.
 The big question is which combination of those conditions were sufficient.
 I am not certain of the answer, but I’m certain the answer is plural.

 And yet, partially because of its enormous popularity, MySQL helped spur the rise of NoSQL in 2008-2009.
-These databases sought to define a new moment in database history: one in which legacy relational technology was finally replaced by an utterly new generation.
-If you were around at the time, you might remember how vehemently people decried relational, joins, SQL, ACID, etc. It was not sufficient to lambaste a technology or implementation: you needed to have some highly-fermented bile against the concepts and foundations themselves or you weren’t really a NoSQL believer.
+These databases sought to define a new moment in database history: one in which legacy relational technology would finally be replaced by an utterly new generation.
 The disruptor was being disrupted.

-I believe strongly that the answer is no. I see a few current trends and I’m sure that at least some of them will eventually become something enduring in some form.
+I believe relational will endure, and continue to evolve to address new use cases, but is already past its heyday of complete dominance.
+I see a few current trends, and I’m sure that at least some of them will become equally enduring.
 I think we are seeing historic shifts in database technology emerge right now.

 Next-Generation General-Purpose Databases